k0001/k0001.github.com/articles/opaleye-sot.md

 tag something that has a `Tisch` instance, as this leads to more readable code in the query language and to more helpful error messages.

-I won't go into the details of how `table` is implemented because it is not fundamentally important and it would take a long time to explain; you are invited read the source code for it in `opaleye-sot` if you are curious.
+Even if quite illuminating, I won't go into the details of how `table` is implemented because it is not fundamentally important and it would take a long time to explain; you are invited read the source code for it in `opaleye-sot` if you are curious.
 It should suffice to say that given a `t`, we convert `SchemaName t` and `TableName t` to `String`s using `symbolVal`, then seemingly out of thin air we make a term-level value of type `TableProperties (PgW t) (PgR t)`, and finally we just give those three arguments to `TableWithSchema`.
 I promise this is not a magical process, this is just profiting at the term-level from information that is already present at the type-level.
 You can always go from types to terms in Haskell, what's hard is going in the other direction, but we are not trying to accomplish that today.

 With `table` implemented, we finally have a way to derive a `Table (PgW t) (PgR t)` for any `Tisch t`.
 For example, we can write: